oscar-barlow/java-quickstart/1-basics/ReadMe.md

 }
 ```

 You'll see that the `Mammal` interface contains a single method without implementation details, and the `Dog` class contains a method by the same name (annotated with `@Override`), this time with implementation details.
 On a very basic level, this is how interfaces work: you define methods in them, and any class that you want to implement the interface *must* define those methods.
-They can implement those methods in very different ways, however; in fact, as we'll see, this is rather the point.
+They can implement those methods in very different ways, however; in fact, as we'll see, this is part of the point.

  Let's define another class, `Cat`: